-The amount that you get is decided by your university, and paid as a lump sum or in instalments.
-Grants are usually non-repayable, but check this - and other eligibility requirements - with your university's student services department, as sometimes it'll be a loan that you must repay.
-Unless it's for day-to-day living costs, the funding that you receive won't be calculated as income when managing your right to benefits or tax credits.
+The amount that you get is decided by your university.
+Grants are usually non-repayable and, unless it's for day-to-day living costs, the funding that you receive won't be calculated as income when managing your right to benefits or tax credits.

 Charities, foundations and trusts

-- you're at a disadvantage in comparison to your peers in terms of, for example, income, disability or family circumstances;
+- you're at a disadvantage compared to your peers in terms of, for example, income, disability or family circumstances;

-- your research is important for advances in your subject, especially medicine.
+- your research is important for advances in your subject, especially in healthcare;